How To Protect Your Scalp From the Sun This Summer

 What To Do If You Experience a Scalp Burn

 If you forgot to put sunscreen on that new part or didn't want to deal with hat hair, you might find yourself dealing with scalp sunburn.
 In most cases, however, you can easily ramp up your scalp care routine to deal with any unwelcome symptoms with something you may already have in the house like aloe vera.

 Start by soothing your itching scalp with a topical oil, like our pure marula oil, which has powerful hydrating and moisturizing properties.
 Once the pain has passed, and your damaged skin has become dry and flaky, remove dead skin with a scalp massager.
 It's not only relaxing — it might actually help your hair thickness increase, meaning less vulnerability to the effects of sun damage on thinning hair.

-Lastly, a nurturing scalp serum like VEGAMOUR's GRO+ Advanced Scalp Detoxifying Serum can help rebuild your scalp health, optimize your dermal microbiome and calm scalp stress.
+Lastly, a nurturing detox hair serum serum like VEGAMOUR's GRO+ Advanced Scalp Detoxifying Serum can help rebuild your scalp health, optimize your dermal microbiome and calm scalp stress.
 You'll be ready to head back to the beach in no time.
 Don't forget your sun hat!

 More From VEGAMOUR